Reviewed by Dr. Sharon Stills, NMD

 Vitamin B6

-Vitamin B6, also known as pyridoxine, is a water-soluble vitamin that plays a crucial role in the synthesis of neurotransmitters that regulate mood, such as serotonin and dopamine.
-By influencing neurotransmitter activity, Vitamin B6 helps to alleviate symptoms of PMS, including depression, irritability and fatigue.
+Vitamin B6, also known as pyridoxine, is a water-soluble vitamin that assists with the synthesis of mood-regulating neurotransmitters including GABA, serotonin and dopamine.
+It’s involved in progesterone production and assists with healthy estrogen metabolism.
 A British Medical Journal study demonstrated that women who received Vitamin B6 experienced a decrease in overall PMS symptoms compared to those who received a placebo.
-Good food sources for Vitamin B6 include fish, beef liver and other organ meats, potatoes and other starchy vegetables.
+Good food sources for Vitamin B6 include fish, beef liver and other organ meats, potatoes, and other starchy vegetables.

 Omega-3 Fatty Acids